microsoft/fluentui/packages/react-compose/src/next/README.md

 />
 ```

-Supporting this dynamic props input requires some helpers:
+Supporting shorthand input requires some helpers:

-1. A helper `simplifyShorthand` to simplify the user's input into an object for props merging
+1. A helper `resolveShorthandProps` to simplify the user's input into an object for props merging
 2. The `getSlots` helper to parse the slots out

 Here's how this looks: